This story was originally published in December 2020 and was updated in January 2022.

 In exchange for open borders and peace of mind while travelling, would you be willing to spend a little extra time at the airport to get a Covid–19 test?
-In Canada, airport Covid–19 testing pilot projects are underway to see whether these travel points of entry and exit make ideal gatekeepers for containing the pandemic: Can departure tests prevent infected travellers from boarding a flight and spreading the virus?
+In Canada, airport Covid–19 testing facilities are now operating at four of the major airports in the country: Calgary International Airport, Vancouver International Airport, Toronto Pearson International Airport and Montréal–Trudeau International Airport.
+With more and more airports integrating Covid–19 testing measures on–site, can departure tests prevent infected travellers from boarding a flight and spreading the virus?

 Which Canadian airports have Covid–19 testing?